Vernita Gray: Career

-In her later years, Gray worked to preserve LGBT history and with the LGBT Task Force of AARP to advise on issues concerning aging in the LGBT community.
+In her later years, Gray worked to preserve LGBTQ history and with the LGBT Task Force of AARP to advise on issues concerning aging in the LGBTQ community.
 In 2003 Gray's cancer returned and she opted to have a double mastectomy with immediate reconstructive surgery.
 Though she identified as a butch lesbian, Gray struggled with whether to do the reconstruction, but later said she was glad that she had done so.
 When Barack Obama, whom she had worked with when he was a Senator from Illinois was elected president, Gray was invited to the White House for the 2009 Pride reception.
 Four months later, she went to the White House again when the president signed the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, which she had advocated passing for many years.

 Gray met Patricia Ewert through her work and in 2009 the two became engaged.
 They were united in a civil ceremony in Illinois in 2011, the year Gray retired after 18 years of service in the offices of the State's Attorney and her cancer returned.
 In 2013, the couple actively were involved in campaigning for same-sex marriage in Illinois, despite Gray's cancer spreading to her brain.
 After the state Senate approved a bill on Valentine's Day, the vote was not called in the House fearing lack of support.
 Working behind the scenes, Gray argued that Ewert should receive her Social Security survivor benefits.
 When the bill passed in November, but did not allow couples to marry until the following June, Lambda Legal filed a case on November 22, seeking an immediate relief for Gray and Ewert to marry.
 Within days, their case was reviewed and Judge Thomas Durkin granted permission for them to marry.
 Gray and Ewert became the first same-sex couple legally allowed to exchange vows in Illinois, when they were married on 27 November 2013.